karanpratapsingh/system-design/README.md

 ## Sparse Index

-In a sparse index, records are created only for some of the records.
+In a sparse index, index records are created only for some of the records.

 ![sparse-index](https://raw.githubusercontent.com/karanpratapsingh/portfolio/master/public/static/courses/system-design/chapter-II/indexes/sparse-index.png)